PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 It is listed in the parity suite's `EXPECTED_FILES` inventory and produced by `capture.py` (also with `--post-fix-only`).
 All pre-existing golden artifacts remain unchanged.

+## Slice 4b fold captures

+`d3_fold_s_mid`, `d3_fold_s_first`, `d3_fold_s_last`, `d3_fold_pair_x`, and
+`d3_h_fold` are post-fix captures of the fold-aware builder, after independent noiseless parity-space checks.
+Each has `.stim`, `.noisy.stim`, and `.tickmeta.json` files.
+These are drift guards, not independent physics oracles.

+`gadget_parity/protocol_fold_d3.py.txt` captures the expanded protocol module.
+The older `protocol_d3.py.txt` remains byte-identical: the parity test checks that every legacy top-level source block still occurs verbatim in the expanded module, then compares the complete new source with the fold capture.
+`capture.py` now emits the expanded protocol under the new name; it does not regenerate the historical protocol file.
+Use `--fold-only` to capture just these sixteen new files.
+No pre-existing golden is overwritten.